arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Exercise3" />
 ### Exercise 3: Caching common data patterns with WACEL ###
-This exercise will show you how to use WACEL as a high-level data structure built on top a Windows Azure table.
+This exercise will show you how to use WACEL as a high-level data structure built on top a Windows Azure Table Storage.
 Then you will configure WACEL to use In-Role cache to cache the data.

 <a name="Ex3Task1" />
 #### Task 1 - Retrieving data from Azure Storage Tables using WACEL ####